phax/ph-commons/README.md

 #ph-jaxb
 A special JAXB helper project.
 It supports both the JDK included JAXB as well as an external JAXB that is used via a separate Maven artefact.

-  * `com.helger.commons.jaxb` - JAXB context cache.
+  * `com.helger.jaxb` - JAXB context cache, abstract reader, writer and validator interfaces.
+  * `com.helger.jaxb.builder` - Abstract builder for JAXB based readers, writers and validators.
-  * `com.helger.commons.jaxb.utils` - abstract JAXB marshaller for easy reading and writing from and to different sources and targets.
+  * `com.helger.jaxb.utils` - abstract JAXB marshaller for easy reading and writing from and to different sources and targets.
-  * `com.helger.commons.jaxb.validation` - validation event handler for JAXB marshalling/unmarshalling.
+  * `com.helger.jaxb.validation` - validation event handler (factories) for JAXB marshalling/unmarshalling.

 ##Maven usage
 Add the following to your pom.xml to use this artifact: